Local convergence of primal-dual interior point methods for nonlinear semidefinite optimization using the Monteiro-Tsuchiya family of search directions: Introduction

-The remaining part of the paper is organized as follows: In \cref{sec:2}, we introduce the MT family for the NSDP together with its major members.
-In \cref{sec:3}. we present a PDIPM using the MT family of search directions.
-In \cref{sec:local}, we show local superlinear convergence of the presented PDIPM based on the MT family.
-Finally, in \cref{sec:con}, we conclude this paper with some remarks.
-The proofs of some lemmas and propositions in \cref{sec:con} are omitted, and these are provided in \cref{sec:appendix1}.
+The remainder of the paper is organized as follows: In Section\,\cref{sec:2}, we introduce the MT family for the NSDP together with its key members.
+In Section\,\cref{sec:3}, we present a PDIPM using the MT family of search directions.
+In Section\,\cref{sec:local}, we show local superlinear convergence of the presented PDIPM based on the MT family.
+In Section\,\cref{sec:num}, we conduct some numerical experiments to compare efficiency of members of the MT family.
+Finally, in Section\,\cref{sec:con}, we conclude this paper with some remarks.
+The proofs of some lemmas and propositions in Section\,\cref{sec:local} are provided in Appendix.